GUANGMINGJIA/scRNAseq_Transcriptomic_Analysis/README.md

 (1) Functional enrichment analysis of **CD4⁺ T cells** revealed significant **transcriptional reprogramming** in **AML patients**.
 (2) The **GO** results showed significant enrichment in biological processes such as **RNA localization**, **cytoplasmic translation**, **DNA replication**, and **ribosome biogenesis**, suggesting **enhanced transcriptional and protein synthesis activity** in **CD4⁺ T cells**.
 (3) The **KEGG** analysis further indicated enrichment in **cell cycle–related pathways** (e.g., **DNA replication, repair, and autophagy**), demonstrating that **CD4⁺ T cells in the AML microenvironment exhibit abnormal activation and hyperproliferative characteristics**.
-(4) Together, These findings suggest that **CD4⁺ T cells in AML may enter a state of excessive activation and dysregulated cell cycling**.
+(4) Together, these findings suggest that **CD4⁺ T cells in AML may enter a state of excessive activation and dysregulated cell cycling**.

 ## **Analysis Environment and Dependencies**
 The analysis was conducted in **R 4.4**, using **renv** for package version and dependency management.